Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 Feel free to share your thoughts or ask questions in the comments below.
 I encourage you to experiment with the code, try different decay factors, and see how it affects the volatility estimates.

+I'd love to hear your thoughts!
+Share your feedback, questions, or suggestions for future topics in the comments below.

-Happy analyzing, and may your trading decisions be ever informed!
+**Happy analyzing**, and as always, may your trading strategies be **well-informed**!